pb111/Data-Analysis-with-Pandas/README.md

 ## 4. Importing Pandas

 In order to use Pandas in our work, we need to import the Pandas library first.
 We can import the Pandas library with the following command:-

 `import pandas`

 Usually, we import the Pandas library by appending the alias `as pd`.
 It makes things easier because now instead of writing `pandas.command` we need to write `pd.command`.
-So, we will import pandas with the following command:- `import pandas as pd`
+So, I will import pandas with the following command:-

+`import pandas as pd`

 Also, I will import Numpy as well, because it is very useful library for scientific computing with Python.
 I will import Numpy with the following command:-

 `import numpy as np`